 Recently, some state legislators have tried to reform Florida’s no-fault system.
 For now, however, it remains in place.

-Hire a Personal Injury Lawyer to Represent You for a Negligence Claim
+Hire a Personal Injury Lawyer to Represent You in a Negligence Claim

 You are likely to experience great difficulty negotiating a substantial negligence claim with an insurance company or a corporate legal department because these people hone their negotiating skills every day.
-Speak with a personal injury attorney as soon as you realize you might have a claim and contact Lopez Law Group Accident Injury Attorneys.
+Speak with a St. Petersburg personal injury lawyer as soon as you realize you might have a claim and contact Lopez Law Group Accident Injury Attorneys.